the78mole/devcontainer-features/src/jumpstarter-cli/README.md

 ## Notes

-- This feature requires the `uv` feature to be installed first
+- This feature automatically installs [uv](https://github.com/astral-sh/uv) if not available and
-- Jumpstarter CLI is installed as a global uv tool for easy access
+- jumpstarter-cli is installed as a global uv tool for easy access
-- Both `jmp` and `j` commands are available after installation
+- After installation, you can use `jmp` and `j` commands in your terminal
-- May require container restart for PATH changes to take effect
+- The tool provides access to Jumpstarter CLI functionality for hardware testing and automation

 ## Example Commands